-- a witness.
+- 27.2.
+In case of an injury, statements from the person, if possible, and any witnesses, shall be taken.
+These statements will be signed by the person making the statement, by the person taking the statement, and by a witness.
 If possible, pictures shall be taken of the scene and will be dated, time-noted, and signed by the photographer as well as by a witness.
 The Chief Mate will cause appropriate entries to be made in the Deck Log Book.
-A copy will be kept on file in the Master's Office. - 26.3.
+A copy will be kept on file in the Master's Office. - 27.3.
 If the casualty occurs within the Engineering spaces, the Watch Engineer or Duty Engineer Officer shall immediately notify the Chief Engineer and cause appropriate entries to be made in the Engine Room Log Book.
-The Chief Mate shall also be informed. - 26.4.
+The Chief Mate shall also be informed. - 27.4.
 A daily Sickbay report will be provided by the Ship's Medical Officer to the Master and the Commandant's Office.
 Copies of the daily sickbay report are sent to the Commandant and Ship's Master.
-Daily updates will be promulgated at the daily operational meetings. - 26.5.
+Daily updates will be promulgated at the daily operational meetings. - 27.5.
 The original copy of all medical reports will be retained on file in the Medical Department until completion of the Sea Term.
-At that time, they will be forwarded to the Ship's Master for inclusion in the Voyage Report. - 26.6.
+At that time, they will be forwarded to the Ship's Master for where a summary of deidentified medical activity will be included in the Voyage Report. - 27.6.
 If the injured party and/or the parties contributing to the injury are suspected of being under the influence of alcohol and/or drugs, they will be subject to both a urinalysis and breathalyzer test.
 The results of these tests will be included in the report. - a.
 Blank accident and injury report forms may be obtained from Sickbay. - b.
 Injury or illness forms will be completed by the Medical Staff for all occurrences. - c.
 Persons transported ashore will have insurance information sent along. - d.
 All persons will be required to have with them when going ashore for medical attention their medical insurance card/information, government issued ID and Texas A&M University at Galveston ID card. - e.
 Individual insurance coverage will be used as the first payment for an injury unless said injury was incurred while in a work capacity. - f.
 The cost of any work-related injuries will be covered by the Ship. - g.
 All persons should check with their private health insurance provider prior to Sea Term to ensure they will be covered in foreign ports during this training period at sea. - h.
 All students participating in the 2021 Summer Sea Term are required to have health insurance that includes overseas/international travel benefits.
 Please have your health insurance information with you for the Summer Sea term.
 It is also advised that you check your policy to know your international benefits.